rmoralespp/jsonl/docs/dump.md

 jsonl.dump(data, "file.jsonl")
 ```

-Write the data to a compressed file at the specified path.
+**Dump the data to a compressed file at the specified path.**

+The file can be compressed using `gzip`, `bzip2`, or `xz` formats.
+If the file extension is not recognized, it will be
+dumped to a text file.

 ```python
 import jsonl